AlAsh88/WeatherTracker/README.md

-# Weather App
+# Weather Tracker

-This Weather App fetches and displays weather information for a selected city using the OpenWeatherMap API.
+This Weather Tracker fetches and displays weather information for a selected city using the OpenWeatherMap API.
 It supports persistence of the last searched city, MVVM-C architecture, dependency injection, and error handling.
 The app demonstrates both UIKit and SwiftUI for UI development.

 ## Features
 - Search for current weather by city.